GloBoiVic/GloBoiVic/README.md

 ## 👨‍💻 About Me
 🔭 I am a Software Developer interested in all things tech.
 My goal is to make an impact in my community using technology

-🤓 Currently learning NodeJs and Express
+🤓 Currently learning MERN Stack with TypeScript

 ⚡ In my spare time, I am at the gym working on my gains 💪 or reading a book 📖